httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

   calculation.

   Each Dictionary value can have zero or more Parameters ({{Section 3.1.2 of STRUCTURED-FIELDS}}).
-This specification does not define any Parameters but extensions MAY define them.
+This specification does not define any Parameters;
+  future extensions may do so.
 Unknown Parameters MUST be ignored.

 For example: